Family Support & Services

 - New Opportunity Homes (NOH) for Pregnant and Parenting Teens -- – statewide voluntary residential placement program for pregnant and/or parenting teens who cannot live in their family homes due to high-risk situations

-- Parent as Teacher Program (PAT) - The Parents as Teachers Program (PAT) is a free home based program that supports parents by teaching them the skills they need to teach their children and enhance their development and also supports families with monthly community activities and family events.
+- Parents as Teacher Program (PAT) - The Parents as Teachers Program (PAT) is a free home based program that supports parents by teaching them the skills they need to teach their children and enhance their development and also supports families with monthly community activities and family events.
 PAT enrolls pregnant families and families with children up to 1 year old.

 - Parent Education Program – teaching parents strategies and skills necessary to provide a safe and nurturing environment for children